 In between, Shovel Knight will challenge The Order of No Quarter in a 2D platformer that mixes in new ideas with just the right amount of nostalgic homage.
 Taking bits and bobs from many of their favorite games, the developers have created a literary pastiche that will have players saying, “Hey, I recognize that from…” The genesis of the pogo bounce/downward thrust is obvious (hint: it ain’t the Genesis).
 The eight bosses/evil overlord structure is a direct reference to Mega Man, but the overworld map (borrowed from Super Mario Bros.
-3) allows the game to progress at its own pace instead of letting players choose their path.
+3) allows the game to progress at its own pace instead of forcing players along a prescribed path.
 This, in turn, allows Yacht Club to gradually scale up the difficulty in the perfect manner.
 There’s no sudden difficulty spike (a problem that plagued dozens of NES games), but the end of the game feels considerably tougher than the beginning.

 Besides battling The Order of No Quarter, Shovel Knight can visit towns and outposts populated by a very diverse citizenry.
 Horsewomen, Bird-nobles, and Frogmen all populate the village, and none of them seem out of place.
 And off in a far corner of the map is the Troupple King, a giant trout-apple hybrid that sings songs and provides magical potions with a haughty tone.
 Which is all just a roundabout way of saying the dialogue in the game is ridiculously funny.
 Shovel Knight speaks his mind with just the right mix of gravitas and blowhard-ery.
 Another character speaks solely in puns, while others deliver monologues that are equal parts Shakespeare and Seinfeld.